 Genre fiction and female authors top U.S. libraries' most-borrowed lists in 2025

-"I shouldn't be surprised, but I kind of was, that The Women was number one yet again," says Harold Escalante, the assistant director of collections and access for the Charlotte Mecklenburg Library in North Carolina. "[Hannah] is a powerful storyteller.
+"I shouldn't be surprised, but I kind of was, that The Women was No. 1 yet again," says Harold Escalante, the assistant director of collections and access for the Charlotte Mecklenburg Library in North Carolina. "[Hannah] is a powerful storyteller.
 She's really good.
 She's engaging, she sucks you in with her story, and they're big books."

 Liz Moore's The God of the Woods, a 2024 thriller about the disappearance of a teenager from an Adirondack summer camp showed up on numerous most-borrowed lists, including those in Island Park, N.Y., at the Timberland Regional Library in Washington state, and in Lombard, Ill.
 Other popular novels this year included The Wedding People by Alison Espach, Just for the Summer by Abby Jimenez and Atmosphere: A Love Story by Taylor Jenkins Reid.